IohannRabeson/Lindenmayer/README.md

  - GNU Make
  - Ninja
  - Xcode
+ - MSVC 2015

 ### Windows with MSVC
-On Windows you should add Boost directory too and don't forget to select a x64 generator.
+On Windows don't forget to select a x64 generator, default or x86 will not works.
 Also you will have some missing Qt DLL, so you have to update your PATH in Visual Studio:
 Right click on the project "Lindenmayer" > Properties > Debugging > Environment then add a new entry like that:
 PATH=$(PATH);$(QTDIR)\bin;